f5devcentral/f5-techXchange2023-ModernApps/lab_0.0.md

 1. For `AWS_SECRET_ACCESS_KEY`, capture this from UDF and paste (careful not to include whitespaces/special chars)

-### Create SSH key for AWS and XC Cloud Cred for AWS deployments

-1. Programmatically create SSH key and import to AWS regions (us-east-2 and us-west-2)

-1. Programmatically create cloud cred using aws ephemeral creds obtained earlier

 ### Configure input variables

+1. look for "terragrunt.hcl" in the root directory of "terraform-modular-demo-framework"
+   1. Modify the "teamname" value to match the format below:
+      1. <(first-name-initial)>.<(last name)>" (eg: j-smith for John Smith)

-1. Run `sops ef.input.demo.yaml`
+2. Run `sops ef.input.demo.yaml`

-1. Modify the following variables:
+3. Modify the following variables:
     - `project_prefix` (use \<team>-\<number> eg: project_prefix: team-2)
     - `resource_owner` (use \<team>-\<number> eg: resource_owner: team-2)
     - `useremail` (use platform ops persona email)